BACK TO TOP

 Coal is primarily burned to generate electricity in large power plants, but it is also used to generate heat directly by burning it in the fireplaces of homes.
 Where this domestic use of coal occurs, it’s a significant source of fine particulate matter air pollution within the home.
 Because of the small particulate size, the “toxins may enter the bloodstream and be transported around the body, lodging in the heart, brain and other organs”.

-Another globally significant use of coal is to consume it at steelworks.
+Coal is not only burned to produce electricity.
+It is used to manufacture steel, cement, chemicals, bricks, and other products.Most significant of these consumers are steelworks.
 The coal used to produce 1 tonne of steel emits approximately 2 tonnes of CO2.
 Coal used in making steel is responsible for 11% of global greenhouse gas emissions, and it’s increasing.
 Evidence indicates carbon capture and storage will never be able to deliver the CO2 savings hoped for despite time and huge investment in research and testing.
-However, methods of making steel without coal offer better hope of decarbonisation.
+However, methods of making steel without coal offer better hopes of decarbonisation.
 More investment and political commitment is needed to accelerate and scale up these methods see Coal in Steel.
+Check out our resource on industrial uses of coal and the alternatives.

 Coal use in the UK